 The Accelerated Math Pathway exists at every middle school in PfISD.
-Students enrolled in our Pre-AP Math 6 and Pre-AP Math 7 courses will master all math concepts from the 6th, 7th and 8th grades so that during their final year of middle school, students begin their first high school math course of Algebra I.
+Students enrolled in our Accelerated Math 6 and Accelerated Math 7 courses will master all math concepts from the 6th, 7th and 8th grades so that during their final year of middle school, students begin their first high school math course of Algebra I.

 Taking Algebra I in 8th grade allows students to enroll in additional, more rigorous math courses during their time in high school.
 Research shows that students in Central Texas who take higher levels of math coursework have better chances at earning a living wage and completing a postsecondary degree.

-Below is information on how to enroll your child in accelerated math courses in Middle School, along with the benefits of enrolling in Pre-AP and AP Math courses.
+Below is information on how to enroll your child in accelerated math courses in Middle School, along with the benefits of enrolling in Accelerated, Advanced, and AP Math courses.